pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 print(response.text)
 ```

 Depending on your use case, you might not need to make any modifications to this code.
-However, for this project, we'll want to request data for multiple statistics, so we will make a few changes to improve usability.
-First, we'll separate all of the query string parameters into a dictionary to be passed into the `requests.get()` function.
-Then, we'll put the request into a convenience function with basic error handling.
+However, for this project, we'll want to request data for multiple statistics (rather than just `FREE_THROWS_MADE`), so we will make a few changes to improve usability:
+1. Separate all of the query string parameters into a dictionary that will be passed into the `requests.get()` function
+2. Add function parameters for the statistic name, season, league, and count
+3. Add basic error handling for request exceptions
+4. Add a docstring

 ```python